Aggie01/Credit_Risk_Analysis/README.md

 ## Deliverable 1
 ## Oversampling
 ### Naive Random Oversampler:
-(instances are randomly selected and added to the minority class)
+(Instances are randomly selected and added to the minority class)
 - Calculated accuracy_score is low (0.662) which means that the **Naive Random Oversampler** has only 66% accuracy.
 To be considered good enough at predicting it should be at least 70% or higher.

 ![](image%201.jpg)

 - Classification Report: for "high risk" precision is very low (0.01) and recall is at acceptable level (0.72).
-This means that there is a good amount of false positives (most of its predicted values are incorrect).
+This means that there is a good number of false positives (most of its predicted values are incorrect).
 For "low risk", precision is very high (1.0) and recall is 0.60.
 This high precision score indicates that the model returns accurate results but only at 66% accuracy (accuracy_score).

 ![](image%202.jpg)

 ### SMOTE:
-(for an instance from the minority group, a number of its closest neighors is selected to create new instances)
+(For an instance from the minority group, a number of its closest neighbors is selected to create new instances)
 - Calculated **SMOTE** accuracy_score is low (0.656).
 It means that it's only 66% good at predicting accuracy.

 ![](image%203.jpg)